Small-Talk and Dancing Hint at Human A.I.

 iMAX 1, London, May 2021.
 Source: Most SCARY Parkour move EVER!

-'Kong, front, pre' are the three moves he will do after the run-up.
-He's programming them into muscle-memory so he can concentrate on fine coordination and overcoming fear.
-On overcoming the Third Law of Robotics.
+Dom chants: 'Kong, front, pre' - the three moves he will do once in the air.
+He's programming them into memory so he can concentrate on fine coordination and handling any mistake.

 I think it went pretty well.
 Source: ONLY HE can SURVIVE this!